MrBULU/MrBULU-AI/README.md

 llmConnector: {
   provider: new WebLlmProvider({
     model: 'Qwen2-0.5B-Instruct-q4f16_1-MLC',
-    systemPrompt: `You are BULU, a DevOps & SRE expert...`,
+    systemPrompt: `You are BULU, a AIOps, Observability & SRE expert...`,
     outputSpeed: 30,
     historySize: 5
   })